xram64/melvor-mod-pinned-drops/README.md

 **`NotificationQueue.add(notification)`:**
 - `notification: QueuedNotify` is a small dictionary that holds the text, quantity, and media URI needed to render the actual notification popup.

+***Note:***
-Initially, the mod patched the `NotificationsManager.prototype.addNotification(key, notification)` method, which is where notification data is sent immediately before being displayed.
-But this leads to an issue where some notifications could be missed when several different types of notifications are all fired at once (i.e. when collecting a full buffer of Master Farmer loot), due to the limit set by `NotificationQueue.maxNotifications` (20 by default).
+*Initially, the mod patched the `NotificationsManager.prototype.addNotification(key, notification)` method, which is where notification data is sent immediately before being displayed.
+But this leads to an issue where some notifications could be missed when several different types of notifications are all fired at once (i.e. when collecting a full buffer of Master Farmer loot), due to the limit set by `NotificationQueue.maxNotifications` (20 by default).*